wqjyhggg/claim/readme.rst

 - examine claim: Payee information and intake forms list si done

-- QUERY:- Where to get "Policy Premium" and "Policy Pre-existion condition coverage".
+- QUERY:- Where to get "Policy Premium" and "Policy Pre-existion condition coverage", we have not find these info from "http://jfinsurance.auroraeducationonline.info/api/search" api.
 Please explain